Skip to main content

 For projects where the timeline is the most important part, we use Gantt charts.
 Think of this as a big horizontal map of your project.
 Your tasks are shown as bars that stretch across the calendar, so you can see exactly how long a phase is going to take and how they all overlap.

-The bars show the full span of the work, with the assignees listed right there on the timeline so you know exactly who is responsible for what.
-We’ve also included clear visual markers for major milestones, which act like goalposts so you can see exactly how close you are to the finish line.
-The best part is tracking dependencies—basically knowing that Task B can’t start until Task A is finished.
-It helps you realise how a two-day delay on a small task early on can end up pushing a major milestone back by weeks.
+The bars show the full span of the work, and each primary task can have its own sub-tasks nested underneath it, so you can break a phase down without losing the high-level view.
+We've also included clear visual markers for major milestones, which act like goalposts so you can see exactly how close you are to the finish line.
+The best part is tracking dependencies—basically knowing that Task B can't start until Task A is finished.
+We draw these as live arrows directly on the chart, so when you're looking at it, you can immediately see the knock-on effect.
+A two-day delay on a small task early on can push a major milestone back by weeks, and the chart makes that completely visible.
 Like everything else in the app, you can keep these private, share them with specific people, or open them up to the whole team.

 Notes that work how you think